-The 2021 interim update to the 2018 BHIVA guidelines for the management of tuberculosis in adults living with HIV was published to ensure that guidance reflects new research data, including data from the World Health Organization, on management of drug-resistant TB.
+The 2018 BHIVA guidelines for the management of tuberculosis in adults living with HIV were updated in 2021 and 2022.
 All changes are highlighted.

 Please note: The non-technical summary is less detailed than the full guideline and if you are reading this because it is relevant to your own healthcare, please do discuss any concerns or questions with your healthcare professionals.

-We aim to revise these guidelines in 2021.
+We aim to revise these guidelines by 2023.
 In the meantime, the writing group will confer at least annually to consider new information from high-quality studies and will issue revisions or updates should clinically important and relevant data become available.